oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * Knowledge and understanding of Python
 * Knowledge and understanding of TypeScript, Angular, HTML, and CSS
-* Some knowledge about designing UI might be useful
+* Some understanding of UI/UX design
+* Good technical design skills

 **Suggested Milestones:**

-* **Milestone 1:** Curriculum admins should have a classroom-specific page where they can enter details for the diagnostic test and the inter-topic dependencies.
-There should at least be a comprehensive suite of backend integration tests that convincingly shows that the recommendation system works correctly (although the learner UI does not have to exist at this point).
+* **Milestone 1:** Create a “classroom administration” page for curriculum admins.
+Move the "classroom details" config property from the "Admin > Config" page to this new page.
+Additionally, on this page, add a section which allows curriculum admins to enter details for the diagnostic test and the inter-topic dependencies for each classroom page.
+The learner UI doesn’t need to exist at this point, but there should at least be a comprehensive suite of backend integration test cases that convincingly shows that the recommendation system entered by the curriculum admin works correctly.
 * **Milestone 2:** The full learner UI for diagnostic tests should be built.
+New learners should be able to visit the Math Classroom page and take an adaptive diagnostic test that would then surface 0, 1 or 2 topic recommendations for them to pursue.

 **Dependency on Release Schedule:** None.

 **Proposal notes:**

-* The proposal should include mocks for the learner and creator (i.e. curriculum admin) experiences.
+* This project will require some UI/UX design skills.
+The proposal should include mocks for the learner and creator (i.e. curriculum admin) experiences.
 * The proposal should explain how to handle the case where a learner makes an error in the diagnostic tests that is not due to a misunderstanding of the topic, but more due to a typo or computation error.
 Do we give them another chance to submit the right answer, or do we give them a second question on that skill, or something else?
-* In the future, we would like to reuse this infrastructure for topic-level diagnostic tests that would help the learner figure out which lesson in a topic they should start from.
-Implementing these topic-level tests is not part of this GSoC project.
-However, when designing the infrastructure, please consider this use case as one that this project should be easily extendable to in the future.
+* In the future, we’d like to reuse this infrastructure for topic-level diagnostic tests that would help the learner figure out which lesson in a topic they should start from.
+Implementing these topic-level tests is out of scope for this GSoC project.
+However, when designing the infrastructure, please keep this use case in mind, since we would like to extend the project to support it in the future.
+* You may be able to reuse large parts of the existing practice question player infrastructure in the learner view of the diagnostic test.
+If you do, please explain in the proposal which specific top-level component(s) you will be reusing, and what (if any) modifications need to be made to it to support both the existing and new use cases.
+Try to keep these modifications minimal.
-* From a product perspective, the learner feedback team will be a stakeholder for this project since they would use it to help students figure out which topic they’d like to learn at the start of a learner feedback session.
+* (For information only) Oppia has a learner feedback team which uses the Oppia lessons to conduct sessions with students.
+They will be one of the stakeholders for this project, since they would use it to help students figure out which topic they’d like to learn at the start of a learner feedback session.
+During the GSoC project, you will have the opportunity to get feedback from them on what you’re building!

 ### 1.2.
-Implementing the “card-level improvements” section of the lesson analytics dashboard
+Implementing the “needs guiding responses” section of the lesson analytics dashboard

 **Project Description:**

-Oppia has, for each exploration, an “improvements tab” that shows common wrong answers to a question, so that the lessons can be improved.
-(For example, if a particular answer isn’t addressed well by the existing feedback, and is occurring regularly, then we can detect this and update the lesson.)
+Oppia has, for each exploration, an “improvements tab” that shows common wrong answers to a question.
+This allows lesson creators to subsequently improve the lessons.
+(For example, if a particular wrong answer isn’t addressed well by the existing feedback, and is being submitted regularly, then we can detect this and update the lesson.)
 This is important for ensuring that learners don’t get stuck.

-The existing stats dashboard is somewhat unwieldy and not well-suited for easily taking action to update lessons.
-A new improvements tab that is more editor-friendly has already been (mostly) designed.
+Unfortunately, the existing stats dashboard is somewhat unwieldy and not well-suited for easily taking action to update lessons.
+A new [improvements tab](https://drive.google.com/file/d/1GOrwZhVKCunSmOgbvMDaGFU2LSjT_MOf/view) that is more editor-friendly has already been (mostly) designed.
 This improvements tab shows improvements that can be made to the exploration, categorized by bounce rate, incomplete learning, and specific wrong answers for cards.

-The aim of this project is to implement the part of the improvements tab that covers “Card-Level Improvements”.
-(The other two parts are out of scope for this project, and so is the call to action on the bottom right of each card – the main aim for this GSoC project is to show the necessary data correctly in a way that allows the creator to act on it.)
+The aim of this project is to implement the part of the improvements tab that covers “Card-Level Improvements > Needs Guiding Responses”.
+(The other parts are out of scope for this project.)

-The main challenge for this project is surfacing the necessary data correctly and quickly.
+The main challenge for this project is surfacing the necessary data for this view correctly and quickly.
 In order to do this, the data needs to be grouped and arranged properly in the backend for easy retrieval.
-This data should be kept up-to-date using cron jobs, but since there is a lot of data, there should be some aggregation and archival strategy so that the cron jobs do not need to perform computations on the full historical dataset each time.
-The aim of this project is thus to build out this data pipeline and ensure that it is robust, and display its output in the frontend in the editor improvements tab.
+This data should be kept up-to-date using Apache Beam jobs that are regularly run using a cron scheduler, but since there is a lot of data, there should be some aggregation and archival strategy so that the cron jobs do not need to perform computations on the full historical dataset each time.
+The aim of this project is thus to build out this data pipeline and ensure that it is robust, and display its output in an easy-to-understand way in the exploration editor improvements tab.

 **Size of this project:** large (~350 hours)